mhaberler/sk-sensorlogger-plugin/README.md

 # Plugin Configuration

-By default, the samples by any sensorlogger client will be recorded under `environment.sensorlogger.<sensor>.key`.
+By default, the samples by any sensorlogger client will be recorded under `environment.sensorlogger.<sensor>.`.
 However, each push message conveys the phone's UUID.
 These UUID's can be used to route sensor samples by different phones to different SignalK paths.

 To do so: